ymoondhra/django-token-base/README.md

 #### API Endpoints ####
-All of [these API endpoints](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html) are supported except:
+All of [these API endpoints](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html) are supported except the social media endpoints
-  * .../password/change
-  * social media endpoints